 Post authored by Octavio Duran

 The deposition is one of the most important discovery tools for attorneys to prosecute or defend their case.
-On February 19, Octavio Duran, a partner at Hart David Carson LLP, will provide an introduction, techniques and overview of the relevant Illinois rules and statutes for handling a civil deposition in Illinois.
+On February 19, Octavio Duran, Principal and Owner of Duran Law Offices, will provide an introduction, techniques and overview of the relevant Illinois rules and statutes for handling a civil deposition in Illinois.
 Below, preview 3 tips to consider before taking a deposition: